Subsidizing Fossil Fuels in Times of High Energy Prices | Fossil Fuel Subsidy Reform in Trade and Climate Discussions

-Many countries are facing various constraints to also support the current pandemic crisis, but for them to go back on track with sustainable development goals, they must consider what inefficient government expenditures can be revisited, and how they can also sort of release a little bit about the current live very severe fiscal constraint.
+Many countries are facing various constraints to also support the current pandemic crisis, but for them to go back on track on achieving and financing sustainable development goals, they must consider what inefficient government expenditures can be revisited, and how they can also sort of release a little bit about the current severe fiscal constraint.

-In this very severe fiscally constrained period and fossil, fuel subsidies are making the fiscal burden swell.
-If countries are unable to address these very fiscally heavy fossil fuel subsidies, they are likely to actually pay a higher cost later if they do not actually invest in the long-term solutions.
+In this very severe fiscally constrained period, fossil fuel subsidies are making the fiscal burden swell.
+If countries are unable to address these very fiscally heavy fossil fuel subsidies, they are likely to pay a higher cost later if they do not actually invest in the long-term solutions.

 There is an acknowledgement that by just using 30 to 40% of fossil fuel subsidies we can pay for a clean energy transition.
 So, this crisis can be an opportunity for countries to rethink how they can make long-term low carbon oriented decisions.